atarashansky/self-assembling-manifold/README.md

 # self-assembling-manifold
 The Self-Assembling-Manifold (SAM) algorithm.

-# Update (11/28/2018)
+# Update (1/8/2019)

-I have added SAMsparse, which uses scipy.sparse matrices to dramatically improve the speed and scalability of SAM applied to large (>8000 cells) datasets.
-Runs fairly quickly (< 5 minutes on a nothing-too-special desktop computer) on datasets tested up to 50,000 cells.
-SAM.py will eventually be phased out in favor of SAMsparse.py as any leftover kinks get ironed out.
-An updated tutorial notebook for interfacing with SAMsparse has been uploaded, under 'tutorial/'.
-Core usage has essentially remained the same.
-Please submit any issues!
-I will fix them ASAP.
+What was previously 'SAMsparse' is now just 'SAM'.
+Refer to the below code snippets or the updated tutorial notebook to see any usage changes (mainly, the loading and filtering functions in SAMsparse changed names to match their counterparts in the old SAM).
+Other tweaks here and there have been made to the SAM algorithm to improve convergence stability, run-time performance, etc.

 ## Requirements
- - `numpy`
+ - `numpy>=1.14,<=1.15.2`
  - `scipy`
  - `pandas`
- - `scikit-learn`
+ - `scikit-learn==0.20.0`
- - `umap-learn`
+ - `umap-learn<=0.3.6`
  - `numba>=0.37,<0.40`

 ### Optional dependencies